 Plant taxonomy classifies Victoria Blue salvia plants as Salvia farinacea 'Victoria Blue.'
 That last part (in single quotes) is the cultivar name.
 A common name for these plants is "mealy-cup sage," a term that comes from the fuzzy look of the flowers of its wild ancestor.
 Another common name for them is "flowering sage."

+Victoria Blue salvia plants are herbaceous perennials in their native Texas and Mexico.
 But, in northern climates, they are usually treated as annual plants, due to their lack of cold-hardiness.
 They belong to the mint family.

 Plant Traits, Best Feature